 7 Middle Eastern Dessert Recipes That Both Look And Taste Good

-Wrap up your festive meals with these buttery smooth, and sweet desserts.
+Wrap up your festive meals with these smooth and sweet desserts from the Middle East.
 They are made from very basic ingredients with a few features from some very fragrant fruits and nuts.
 On top of the wonderful taste, they also look so gorgeous on your dining table.

 These Egyptian butter cookies are deliciously crumbly and soft with a sweet, nutty taste you can’t stop coming back to.
 On top of that, they come together effortlessly in just less than thirty minutes with just a few simple ingredients.

 To make them more interesting, you can lace them with some extracts.
 It could be vanilla or almond to complement the subtle nutty flavors, or better yet, try making some orange flower water to create a wholly authentic recipe.

 Baklava is a Turkish sweet pastry made of layers of phyllo dough and filled with a variety of nuts.
 There are many variations of this dessert, with different fillings and syrups.
 This recipe uses orange zest for a citrus-scented inside and honey to add floral notes to the overall pie.

 Aside from the utterly sweet flavor, this pie’s crispy and flaky texture is one of its main attractions.
 It carries the signature buttery taste everybody loves in pastry, but with the unusual crunchiness, it becomes so much more fascinating and fun to eat.

 Chase away all your winter blues with this milky dessert.
 It’s a rich and sweetened pudding made from milk, cornstarch, and sugar.
 What’s even better is it only takes around fifteen minutes to complete.